-■ 2023 Goal: Conduct weekly manhole monitoring in both districts to ensure user compliance with NBC discharge limitations and to determine the location of previously unknown and unpermitted users.
+2024 Goal: Conduct weekly manhole monitoring in both districts to ensure user compliance with NBC discharge limitations and to determine the location of previously unknown and unpermitted users.
 Attempt to sample 6 to 10 manholes per week.

 Accomplishment: EM staff conducted weekly manhole monitoring throughout both NBC drainage districts.
 This monitoring program consists of installing automatic ISCO samplers in surveillance manholes located upstream and downstream of users on a weekly basis to verify users' compliance status.
-EM staff successfully sampled 242 industrial surveillance manholes during 2023, 120 in the Bucklin Point district and 122 in the Field's Point district.
-In addition to the 242 industrial manholes, EM collected samples from 41 sanitary manholes.
+EM staff successfully sampled 257 industrial surveillance manholes during 2024, 119 in the Bucklin Point district and 138 in the Field's Point district.
+In addition to the 257 industrial manholes, EM collected samples from 42 sanitary manholes.

 EM also attempted to collect samples from seven additional manholes.
 However, samples could not be collected due to no flow in the sewer line at the time manhole sampling was conducted or due to sampling equipment malfunction.
 This is an average of 6 manholes per week.
-During 2023, surveillance manhole monitoring was conducted up and down stream of 70.6% of the SIUs.

-• 2023 Goal: Define the sewer system sampling program to assess loadings from key drainage areas to locate potential areas of concern and drainage area loadings.
+• 2024 Goal: Define the sewer system sampling program to assess loadings from key drainage areas to locate potential areas of concern and drainage area loadings.

 Accomplishment: As in past years, the NBC once again performed well towards satisfying this goal, as it defined strategic manholes throughout both sampling districts, formulated a sampling schedule and conducted routine monitoring of these manholes to evaluate loadings.
 Flow proportioned sampling of drainage basins as well as analysis of storm water inputs, water supply inputs and sanitary sewers were used to budget inputs and improve the NBC manhole sampling program.
-A layer on the GIS maps was created in 2013 and used throughout 2023 to graphically depict results of drainage district sampling results in order to make interpretation of the data easier.
+A layer on the GIS maps was created in 2013 and used throughout 2024 to graphically depict results of drainage district sampling results in order to make interpretation of the data easier.

 EM continued background monitoring of residential areas to better define loadings to the treatment plants.
-An additional goal to monitor residential sources of pollutants to determine background loading was also satisfied, as 41 sampling events of residential manholes were conducted during 2023.
+An additional goal to monitor residential sources of pollutants to determine background loading was also satisfied, as 42 sampling events of residential manholes were conducted during 2024.

-• 2023 Goal: Sample at the two NBC POTWs daily for all RIPDES permitted parameters.
+2024 Goal: Sample at the two NBC POTWs daily for all RIPDES permitted parameters.
 Research and test new sampling equipment and procedures to continually improve monitoring activities.

-Accomplishment: EM staff used clean sampling techniques for all industrial monitoring and treatment plant sampling for metals, cyanide and nutrients conducted in 2023.
-Throughout 2023, EM staff continued to use QA/QC sample collection practices to ensure the highest quality samples were being collected.
-During 2023, the NBC complied with the RIPDES permit requirements to sample at the two treatment plants every day of the year and met all mandated reporting requirements.
+Accomplishment: EM staff used clean sampling techniques for all industrial monitoring and treatment plant sampling for metals, cyanide and nutrients conducted in 2024.
+Throughout 2024, EM staff continued to use QA/QC sample collection practices to ensure the highest quality samples were being collected.
+During 2024, the NBC complied with the RIPDES permit requirements to sample the two treatment plants every day of the year and met all mandated reporting requirements.
 EM staff continued to sample all process operations at both plants to acquire the data needed to optimize plant performance.
-During 2023, a new ISCO 5800 refrigerated autosampler replaced an older ISCO 3700 sampler.
-In addition, EM began implementation of an email and text alert system to notify staff when Bucklin Point autosamplers at the BVI and EPI interceptors, and the final effluent have malfunctions, similar to the email and text alert system in place at Field's Point.
-This system is expected to be fully operational in 2024.

-2023 Goal: To review, evaluate and log all analytical data obtained from EM monitoring efforts, to provide interpretation of this information to appropriate NBC staff in a timely manner and to ensure that quality assurance and quality control procedures are maintained.
+• 2024 Goal: To review, evaluate and log all analytical data obtained from EM monitoring efforts, to provide interpretation of this information to appropriate NBC staff in a timely manner and to ensure that quality assurance and quality control procedures are maintained.

-Accomplishment: During 2023, TAC staff continued to evaluate all monitoring data.
+Accomplishment: During 2024, TAC staff continued to evaluate all monitoring data.
 Both in monthly interdepartmental data meetings and in comprehensive monthly reports, short- and long-term trends and alerts to high levels were provided.
 Data was posted on the NBC webpage "Snapshot of Upper Narragansett Bay" along with blogs interpreting the most recent data.
-During 2023, ES&C staff published the Annual Data report summarizing all data collected from the 2022 monitoring season.
-During 2023, EM, Laboratory and IT staff worked on LIMS issues including to review existing databases to identify areas of improvement.
+During 2024, EM, Laboratory and IT staff worked on LIMS issues including reviewing existing databases to identify areas of improvement.